Black Tea: A Timeless Tradition of Bold Flavor

-Black tea can be traced back to the late Ming Dynasty of China (1368-1644) when the first black tea was produced in the Fujian province.
-It is believed that black tea was created to extend the storage life of tea after western trade began.
-The East India Tea Company were the first to introduce tea to England, it was later made popular in the1660s by King Charles II and his wife the Portuguese Infanta Catherine de Braganza.
-In 1706 Thomas Twining opened the first tea shop in London where afternoon tea was popularized and enmeshed in the British culture.
+The origins of black tea trace back to the late Ming Dynasty of China (1368-1644), where it was first produced in the Fujian province.
+Originally created to extend the shelf life of tea for Western trade, black tea soon found its way to Europe, where it became a cornerstone of culture.
+The East India Company introduced tea to England, but it was during the reign of King Charles II and his Portuguese wife, Infanta Catherine de Braganza, in the 1660s that tea truly captured the British imagination.
+In 1706, Thomas Twining opened the first tea shop in London, cementing afternoon tea as a cherished British tradition.

 Black Processing: Plucked, Withered, Rolled/Bruised, Fully Oxidized, Dried